dsrhaslab/lazyfs/README.md

     > Kills LazyFS before executing a link operation to the file pattern 'fileabd'.

+    > [!WARNING]
+    > After killing LazyFS, the mount point will be unmount from the filesystem.
+You need to run `fusermount -u /my/path/mnt` to properly unmount the filesystem and then you can run LazyFS again to continue running tests.

 -   **Kill the filesystem** after injecting `torn-op` or `torn-seq`faults:

     The parameters are the same as the ones presented in the above configuration file.
 Parameters that have multiple values, must be specified without the parenthesis (e.g., `persist=1,2` ).